Cydhra/DeepJava/README.md

 This project contains multiple runnable Java applications.
 One package always contains one application.

-Regarding the class file ```Drivable.java```: Try to guess the terminal output on System.out and System.err each.
+Regarding the class file ```Implementable.java```: Try to guess the terminal output on System.out and System.err each.
 (To be fair: it is impossible, if you do not already know one specific method, I used in the example, but all other code snippets in the file just follow weird Java specifications and behaviour)